4C Hair Wash and Go - Can I do a Wash and Go on my natural hair?

 For a time, I never did a Wash + Go, because I didn't think my hair could do one.

-And Wash + Gos are about technique, so many Type 4women don't know how to achieve a Wash + Go, since they don't usually wear them.
+And Wash + Gos are about technique, so many 4C women don't know how to achieve a Wash + Go, since they don't usually wear them.

-It takes a bit of practice and s good shape from a professional to get it right.
+It takes a bit of practice and a good shape from a professional to get it right.
+We are extremely skeptical of new products, so I decided to make one myself.
+This is my wash and go from a year ago.

 For a long time, and even still in some places, women of color are shamed for having tight coils and curls.